-To ask the Secretary of State for Health if he will make a statement on progress with achieving transparency in respect of the European working groups for which his Department is responsible.
+To ask the Secretary of State for Trade and Industry if she will make a statement on progress with achieving transparency in respect of the European working groups for which the Department is responsible.

 The Government have long been committed to greater openness in the EU Institutions.
 This was a key theme of the UK Presidencies in 1992 and 1998.
 Making it easier to gain access to non-sensitive documents is crucial to this.
 The Government welcomed Regulation 1049/2001 regarding public access to European Parliament, Council and Commission documents.
 As a result, more documents are released to the public, while genuinely sensitive documents are given the protection they need.